CyberT33N/onetrainer-cheat-sheet/README.md

   <br><br>

   - 15. Inpaint
-    - If you want to add e.g. manually face impressions and get better results then:
+    - If you want to add e.g. manually face impressions and get better results then use inpaint by click on the color icon under your generated image and then you will be in the Inpaint area
-      - Go to generation > Inpaint and select your face
+      - Carefully mask the face and use prompt: `slightly smiling photo of ohwx man`
+      - Select `only masked`
+      - Select sampler DPM++ 2M SDE Karras, Steps 60, Denoising Strength 0.35
+      - Make seed random that you get different results and pick the best one
+      - 1024x1024